Jschris/docs/sources/deployment/ubuntu.md

 # apt-get install gluu-server-2.4.4
 ```

+Note: While manually entering the first command to edit gluu-repo.list, make sure to leave a space between /ubuntu/ and trusty main, to avoid errors and issues while downloading and installing gluu-server.

 ## Configuring Gluu Server
 After both the retrieval, and the installation of the Gluu Server
 software package start the Gluu Server, and login into the local chroot